 - Greens.
 I prefer to shift greens to the right when I have anything green.
 It makes the colour look emerald.
 In this photo, the change had affected the forest on top of the cliff and colours in the water.

 - Aquas and Blues.
 To make the water more cyan and less blue, I did these changes.

 - Purples and Magentas.
 The image has no such colours, hence no change.

 The idea is similar – emphasize Oranges and Aquas, mute all others.
 Simple.

 The first two sliders are for the highlights.
 In the normal conditions, we need to tone just a little bit, no more than 10-12 of the Saturation.
 But for the starters, we may shift the saturation to the right, then pick appropriate Hue and then move Saturation back.
 Also, holding Alt while changing the Hue will show the selected tone on the photo.
-I have chosen some orange color (hue 35) and some cyan color (hue 204) for the toning.
+I have chosen some orange colour (hue 35) and some cyan colour (hue 204) for the toning.
 The numbers may differ for each image.

 My changes mean that I made reds a little more orange and I made blues a bit more cyan and a little more saturated as a final touch.

 For this particular photograph, I did one more step, which is not included in the preset.
 I made the sky a little warmer and a tad brighter on the top left.
 It is not in the files because every photo will have its composition and may not have Sun in it at all.

 For this edit, I have selected two Radial Filters.

 The first filter increases colour temperature (makes it more orange) and decreases Clarity (as it usually happens when the light is beaming into the camera).
 The second filter just makes the sky a little brighter.